NemethNorbert/restaurant-website/README.md

   -Bootstrap for ReactStrap and for the sake of easy css

-  -Progammatically generated Routes with React react-router
+  -Progammatically generated Routes with react-router

   -Programatically generated pages for the Main categories - menu pages